aleksibovellan/AI-2048-game/README.md

 # AI Solution in Python for Solving the 2048 Game

-**A Python script that creates and plays the classic "2048" game itself for maximum high scores during 20 rounds (max 1000 moves each).**
+**A Python script that creates and plays the classic "2048" game by itself for a maximum high score during 20 rounds (max 1000 moves each).**

 **Author:** Aleksi Bovellan